barryosull/valueobjects/README.md

     }
 }
 ```
+That's it, the base class figures out the test.

 ### Enum validators
-Enums are fairly common, so w've added a base class that makes creating them incredibly easy.
+Enums are fairly common, so we've added a base class that makes creating them incredibly easy.
 ```php

 class TemperatureScale extends AbstractEnum {